Psalm 89 – The Incomparable God and His Covenant to David

 And our king to the Holy One of Israel.

 a.
-Blessed are the people who know the joyful sound: Those who know the good sound of this truth – of God in His incomparable might, His righteousness and justice, and His mercy and truth – are a blessed people, and blessed in many ways.
+Blessed are the people who know the joyful sound: Those who know the joyful sound of this truth – of God in His incomparable might, His righteousness and justice, and His mercy and truth – are a blessed people, and blessed in many ways.

 · They enjoy the favor and fellowship of God’s face: They walk, O LORD, in the light of Your countenance.